Luke Raley Preview, Player Props: Rays vs. Guardians

 Luke Raley At The Plate

-- Raley has driven in a run in 32 games this season (31.1%), including 11 games with more than one RBI (10.7%).
-He has also driven home three or more of his team's runs in three contests.
+- Raley has driven in a run in 32 games this season (30.8%), including 11 games with more than one RBI (10.6%).
+He has also driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.